 Courses of Study

-IS138f New World Disorder: America between the Wars, 1919-1939 The United States emerged from World War I as the world's richest and most powerful nation, but Americans found this no guarantee of individual happiness, social peace, economic security, or political stability.
-This two-course integrated study examines the sources of Americans' soaring hopes and profound discontents, and how literature expressed the yearnings and disappointments of intellectuals, African Americans, immigrants, and other groups.
-See English 138 and History 138 course descriptions.
-Satisfies the First-Year Writing (W1), Historical Studies (H), and Literature (L) requirements.
-Prerequisite: Concurrent enrollment in English 138 and History 138.
-Eight credit hours.
-Stubbs, Weisbrot
+IS138f New World Disorder: America between the Wars, 1919-1939 The crises of 2020 - global pandemic, widespread economic inequality, state-sponsored racist violence, the backlash against immigrants - also faced Americans one hundred years ago.
+The United States emerged from World War I as the world's richest and most powerful nation, but Americans found this no guarantee of individual happiness, social peace, economic security, or political stability.
+This integrated study looks through the lenses of history, literature, and cinema at Americans' soaring hopes and profound discontents during the late teens, the "roaring twenties," and the Depression decade that followed.
+How did people seek to better their lives and their society, and find meaning in an age when nothing seemed assured?
+See Cinema Studies 138, English 138, and History 138 course descriptions.
+Satisfies the First-Year Writing (W1), Fine Arts (A), Historical Studies (H), and Literature (L) requirements.
+Prerequisite: Concurrent enrollment in Cinema Studies 138, English 138, and History 138.
+Twelve credit hours.
+Stubbs, Weisbrot, Wurtzler

 [IS140] Understanding Law The "rule of law" has often been contrasted with the "rule of men;" the basic idea is that it is better to be governed by impartial principles, fairly applied, than to be subject to the arbitrary decisions of some individual ruler — whoever that may be.
 But what is law?
 Different societies have adopted a variety of different legal systems with distinctive institutions and divergent principles.
 Are Islamic law and U.S. law fundamentally incompatible, or do they share important commonalities?
 We will explore these two quite different systems of law while also looking at philosophical reflections and literary narratives.
 See Government 140A and 140B, and History 140 for course descriptions.
 Satisfies the First-Year Writing (W1), Historical Studies (H), Literature (L), and Social Sciences (S) requirements.
 Twelve credit hours.